arkency/posts/posts/2017-11-17-rails-3-to-rails-4-has-and-belongs-to-many-hbtm-habtm-safer-association-migration-using-reflections.md

 * [Two ways for testing eager-loading of ActiveRecord associations](/two-ways-for-testing-preloading-eager-loading-of-activerecord-association-in-rails/)
 * [The === (case equality) operator in Ruby explained](/the-equals-equals-equals-case-equality-operator-in-ruby/)
 * [What I learnt from Jason Fried about running a remote/async software company](/what-i-learnt-from-jason-fried-about-running-a-remote-slash-async-software-company/)

-Check out our latest book [Domain-Driven Rails](/domain-driven-rails/).
-Especially if you work with big, complex Rails apps.